Ege-D/Coronato/README.md

 # Coronato

 Prototype restaurant health evaluation app.
 For personal experimenting with Kotlin and Android SDK.
+Database connection not active.